All Passengers issued with a Ticket for carriage by air on Airlink will have a Contract of

 9.2.4 Where a flight has been cancelled or is subject to a long delay exceeding two (2) hours, Passengers are entitled to receive refreshments (excluding alcohol) from the Airline.

-9.2.5 Should the Passenger, who is not departing from an airport within the vicinity of the Passenger’s home address, be forced to overnight due to a delay as a result of technical or operational reasons for which the Airline is responsible due to technical and operational constraints (and not weather related cancellations), the Airline will offer the Passenger suitable hotel accommodation for the first twenty four (24) hours, transport between the airport and the place of accommodation, dinner, breakfast and lunch if applicable in the event of a cancelled flight over the applicable meal period.
+9.2.5 Should the Passenger, who is not departing from an airport within the vicinity of the Passenger’s home address, be forced to overnight due to a delay as a result of technical or operational reasons for which the Airline is responsible, the Airline will offer the Passenger suitable hotel accommodation for the first twenty four (24) hours, transport between the airport and the place of accommodation, dinner, breakfast and lunch if applicable in the event the delay occurs over the applicable meal period.
 The Airline will not accept liability for any other expenses that may arise as a result of such delays.

 Return to top